siddharthnishtala/siddharthnishtala.github.io/_pages/about.md

 My other interests include multi-task and meta learning.

 When I am not working, you will find me reading about Cricket or Formula 1.
+Here are a few artists that I listen to: [Tool](https://open.spotify.com/artist/2yEwvVSSSUkcLeSTNyHKh8), [KGATWL](https://open.spotify.com/artist/6XYvaoDGE0VmRt83Jss9Sn), [PPC](https://open.spotify.com/artist/7GRrLcUxwtQLvOpO7OHO80), etc.